 What's PK's Biography?

 PK is in his thirties and married with two kids and a dog.
-He has been writing and studying finance and economics for over a decade, and started DQYDJ in 2009.
-He spends his days at Twilio, writing code and prose and working events.
+He wrote on and studied finance, investing, and economics even before starting DQYDJ in 2009.
+His day jobs is at Twilio, where he writes code and prose (and – in better times – works events).

 He's been a Software and Computer Engineer in fields as disparate as defense and semiconductors.
 PK has also worked extensively as a Writer and Editor, and is an expert in Content Marketing and SEO.

 When the mood strikes, PK designs hardware and firmware (often for IoT).
 His PCB EDA software of choice is KiCad.

 What's Cameron's Biography?